 History of North Walsham Congregational Church

 The Church was built in 1856 and is the third Congregational Church built in the town.
 It is built of stone with a knapped flint covering.
 It is a high structure which gives wonderful acoustics and forms an imposing position over the immediate surrounding area.
 The clock which still runs was built specifically for the Church by a local Clock maker, whose descendants from America visited the Church.

-We have a Shepherd Stain Glass window which was removed from the first Congregational Church at Bradfield, which closed in the early 1960's.
+We have a Shepherd Stained Glass window which was removed from the first Congregational Church at Bradfield, which closed in the early 1960's.
 We also have a lovely pipe organ which is still played .
+Two windows at the front of the church have been replaced allowing more light into the building.